MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/cm-credit-limit-adjustments.md

 ### From existing customer credit groups

 You can create journal lines from existing customers.
-When you select **Generate > From existing - Customer credit groups**, a dialog is presented that you can use the dialog that displays to provide criteria for selecting customer credit groups and calculating the new limits.
+When you select **Generate > From existing customer credit groups**, a dialog is presented that you can use the dialog that displays to provide criteria for selecting customer credit groups and calculating the new limits.
 The criteria is the same as shown in the preceding section on adjusting credit limits for existing customers.

 Click **OK** to create the credit limit adjustment journal entries.